-The Sleep Disorders Center at HSHS St. Joseph's Hospital is nationally accredited by the American Academy of Sleep Medicine and offers the latest diagnostic tools available in sleep medicine.
+The Sleep Disorders Center at HSHS St. Joseph's Hospital is nationally accredited by the American Academy of Sleep Medicine and specializes in the diagnosis and treatment of sleep apnea and other

-Through a simple sleep study our medical staff can track your pattern of sleep and determine if you would benefit from any number of sleep-assisting treatments.
+Through a sleep study our staff can track your pattern of sleep and determine if you would benefit from any number of sleep-assisting treatments.

-The Sleep Disorders Center is equipped with the most modern computer monitoring equipment and staffed by registered polysomnographers and respiratory therapists.
+The Sleep Disorders Center is equipped with the most modern computer monitoring equipment and staffed by registered sleep technologists.
 Each study is reviewed by a Board-Certified Sleep Physician with expertise in sleep disorders.